 At Clyde Bed Centre, you will find a great choice of high quality beds, at extremely competitive prices.
 All of our beds are approved by the National Bed Federation, and we stock a good mix of leading brands and budget options.

 Among the British-made brands you may recognise are Dura, Birlea & Sleep Soul, alongside some cheaper options.
-We are also proud to be one of the only Sealy bed suppliers in Glasgow.

 It goes without saying, that all types of bed are on display: Super King Size, King Size, Queen Size, Double & Small Double, Single beds and all the way down to sofa beds & toddler beds.

 Follow this link to read our reviews on Google & Facebook.

 How to choose the right size of bed

 There are a few things to consider when you’re buying a bed or mattress – not least what size you should opt for.
 When you’re buying a bed for two adults then there are a number of things that you need to consider.